abhyaasa/Svadhyaya/README.md

 ## Developers

-See the `dev-notes.md` file for additional developer information.
+See the `dev-docs/index.html` file for developer information.

 ## License